mahmudulhasan5050/sports_client_lang/README.md

 # SportSlot Client

 ## Overview
 The **SportSlot Client** is a React-based frontend application designed to provide an intuitive interface for booking sports courts.
-It allows users to browse available slots, manage their bookings, and complete payments seamlessly.
+It allows users to browse available slots, manage their bookings, and complete payments seamlessly with multiple languages.

 ## Features
 - **User Authentication**: Sign in via Google or email-password authentication.